scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

 	]
 }
 ```
-In this example, the `topic` field must have the value `ticker`, and the `symbol` field must match the value of the `symbol` property from the request.
+In this example, the incoming message `topic` field must have the value `ticker`, and the `symbol` field must match the value of the `symbol` property from the request.

 ### Message Matching

-The `message` property defines the structure of the message and the fields that are expected in the message see [Flexible data structure](#flexible-data-structure).
+The `message` property defines the structure of the message and the fields that are expected in the message see [Flexible data structure](#flexible-data-structure-definition).
 Each field specifies a name, a type, and a description.

 Example:
 ```json